Site icon Outdoor Gearzine

 clock

-You can usually check it on your smartphone, but you should definitely have some kind of watch so that you can check it even in the unlikely event.
-Models with barometers and altimeters are very convenient.
+You can usually check the time on your smartphone, but it's always a good idea to have some kind of watch with you so you can check it in case of an emergency.
+Models with a barometer and altimeter are very convenient

 "Tools" to take depending on the situation (preference)